Eye Movement Desensitization and Reprocessing

 - Identify and reprocess memories that are causing current problems

 - Strengthen one’s ability to respond appropriately to current and future situations that may pose a challenge

 - Eliminate unhealthy; images, sounds, smells, tastes, thoughts, emotions, body sensations, and beliefs) that are contributing to dysfunction in challenging situations

 - Strengthen needed skills, behaviors, and beliefs about one’s self and others that align with clients' authentic self

 EMDR is helpful for clients who have experienced stressful events in their lives;

 - Living in poverty and or witnessing community violence

-- Having a family member; die, have mental health issues, have a serious medical condition, misuse drugs and or become incarcerated
+- Having a family member; die, having mental health issues, having a serious medical condition, misuse of drugs, and or becoming incarcerated

 - Experienced sexual and or physical abuse

 - Experienced feelings of neglect and or abandonment